fictionalbody/modern-backend-assignment/README.md

+# Tools

+- `Copilot` used to explore Python features, modules, APIs, and to learn how to work with Python tests
+- `ChatGPT` used to look for a free weather API

 # Modern Backend in Python Assignment 🌦️

 Congrats!
 You deiced to take the challenge and take another step in your programming career.
 In this repository, you will find an assignment for the course.